Healing Yourself So You Can Be a More Peaceful Parent

 The famous psychologist D.W.
 Winnicott said that children don't need perfection from their parents; all we need to do is avoid harming them, and to offer them the “ordinary devotion" which has always been required of parents.

 But unfortunately, most parents don't find this quite so easy.

 Because, first of all, there is nothing ordinary about devotion.
 Devotion, as parents know, is walking the floor at 2am holding a screaming baby with an ear infection.
-Devotion is putting down that delicious novel to play a board game with your kids.
-Devotion is forcing yourself into the kitchen to make your kids dinner after a long day, when all you really want is to curl up on the couch and return a phone call to a friend.
+Devotion is turning off your screens to play a board game with your kids.
+Devotion is forcing yourself into the kitchen to make your child dinner after a long day, when all you really want is to curl up on the couch and return a call to a friend.
 Devotion is taking off your jacket on a cold night to tuck it around a sleeping child in the back seat of the car.

 This ordinary devotion is the same intense love that has caused parents throughout human history to hurl themselves between their child and danger, from flying glass to snarling wolves to enemy soldiers.

 But even if, most of the time, we express our devotion in our willingness to put our children first, it is still not easy to be a "good enough" parent.